grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "Alright.
 It will have to do.
 Be ready, I will open the escape trunk in another minute or so."

 Hemi held the stopwatch up in front of his eyes and the second hand rapidly screwed itself across the face of the watch.
-In his head Hemi could see their position in the water, see where the _Prospect_ should be off to their port side, and see the sub with the ram --- all black and fiercely toothy in the front in an way that was entirely unnatural for a submarine --- charging towards Shakes' rickety little craft from starboard.
+In his head Hemi could see their position in the water, see where the _Prospect_ should be off to their port side, and see the _Grackle_ --- all black and fiercely toothy in the front in an way that was entirely unnatural for a submarine --- charging towards Shakes' rickety little craft from starboard.
 The boats all moved relative to each other in his head, driven into position by the second hand on the stopwatch.
 He put his hand up to the heavy iron lever covered with flecks of rust above his head.

 The second hand curled around and came up level.
 In Hemi's head the boats were all in the exact position.
 His thick fingers tightened on the lever and then the muscles all the way down his arm to his shoulder tightened --- the lever had been resting and rusting peacefully for years.